Configure Internal/External URLs and manage Exchange 2010 certificates

-After the creation of the first Exchange 2016 mailbox with adequate permissions (as discussed in Part 3 of this series), it is time to configure Exchange 2016 services.
-These settings can be managed from Exchange Management Shell, Exchange admin center (EAC), and from the Internet Information Services Manager.
+After creating the first Exchange 2016 mailbox with adequate permissions (as discussed in Part 3 of this series), it is time to configure Exchange 2016 services.
+These settings can be managed from Exchange Management Shell, the Exchange admin center (EAC), and the Internet Information Services Manager.
 Configuring Exchange Services involves:

 - Configuring External/Internal URLs